 Policies & Requirements

-To qualify for University degrees, baccalaureate candidates are required to obtain a 2.00 (C) average in their total course of study; to complete a minimum of 120 semester credits; to fulfill the minimum residency requirement designated for University day courses and for each major; to satisfy the regulations and academic standards of the colleges that exercise jurisdiction over the degrees for which they are matriculating; to complete all curriculum requirements and minimum averages in majors specified by the college in which they are enrolled and department(s) in which they are majoring; and to complete the University general education requirements.
+To qualify for University degrees, baccalaureate candidates are required to obtain a 2.00 (C) average in their total course of study; to complete a minimum of 120 semester credits; to fulfill the minimum residency requirement designated for University day courses and for each major; to satisfy the regulations and academic standards of the colleges that exercise jurisdiction over the degrees for which they are matriculating; to complete all curriculum requirements and minimum averages in majors specified by the college in which they are enrolled and department(s) in which they are majoring; and to complete the University Core Curriculum requirements.

 Second Majors and Minors